aldinh777/potatoheadshot/README.md

 ### Potato Knife

-Cut the potato crops and you will get "Potato Leaves"
+Cut the potato crops, and you will get "Potato Leaves"

 Craft 3 leaves to get 1 string

-Craft potato knife with dried potato and you will get potato chip
+Craft potato knife with dried potato, and you will get potato chip

 ## Very Sweet Potato :
-Surround potato with sugar and you will get new crop "Very Sweet Potato"
+Surround potato with sugar, and you will get new crop "Very Sweet Potato"

 Just like potato, you can cook sweet potato